victorbrca/puppet-example/Documents/class.md

 Cons:
 - Decreases modularity
 - Increases compile time
+- To let a “params class” provide default values for another class’s parameters

 Pros:
 - Allows to extend classes and use the local scope variables